retro-git/mcp-discord-rpc/README.md

 # Description

 The MemCard PRO, in conjunction with the XStation ODE mod, is able to detect which game is currently running on your PlayStation 1.
-This simple python script takes that information and incorporates it with Discord Rich Presence to display the PS1 game you're currently playing on Discord.
+This simple python script displays this information via Discord Rich Presence.

 ![example](https://github.com/psyfl/mcp-discord-rpc/blob/main/example.png?raw=true)